outaTiME/grunt-replace/README.md

     Replace match with the filename of target file.

-> If you are looking how to use an `built-in` replacements, checkout [How to insert filename in target](#how-to-insert-filename-in-target) usage.
+> If you are looking how to use an `built-in` replacements, check out the [How to insert filename in target](#how-to-insert-filename-in-target) usage.

 ### Usage Examples